mocchaust64/token-extensions-boost/examples/multi-extension-example/README.md

    - TransferFee + PermanentDelegate + InterestBearing: Works well
    - TokenMetadata + TransferFee + PermanentDelegate: Works well
    - TokenMetadata + InterestBearing: Works well
+   - DefaultAccountState + MintCloseAuthority: Works well for controlled token lifecycle

 The SDK will check the compatibility of extensions and report errors if it detects invalid combinations.

+For more detailed information about extension compatibility, see the [Extension Compatibility Guide](../../docs/extension-compatibility.md).